Debt Service Coverage Ratio Formula (Table of Contents)

 Explanation:

 - If you are giving a loan to someone, you would not like that person to default on that, and you lose your money.
-That is where Debt Service Coverage Ratio Formula helps the lender to understand how risky the borrower is and how likely is he is going to default.
-As explained above, the debt service coverage ratio is the measure of a company’s ability to serve its debt obligation through its operating income.
-A higher ratio is always good and shows that enough operating income is present to cater to debt.
-If your debt coverage ratio is very low, the best way to improve is to reduce the loan amount in your books.
-This will make your principal and interest lower, which in turn increases the ratio.
+That is where Debt Service Coverage Ratio Formula helps the lender understand how risky the borrower is and how likely he will default.
+As explained above, the debt service coverage ratio measures a company’s ability to serve its debt obligation through its operating income.
+A higher ratio is always good and shows enough operating income to cater to debt.
+If your debt coverage ratio is very low, the best way to improve it is to reduce the loan amount in your books.
+This will make your principal and interest lower, which in turn, increases the ratio.

-- But the lower ratio does not mean that there is some problem in the company.
+- But the lower ratio does not mean the company has some problems.
 Companies should always be benchmarked against their sector or industry.
-It very common in some industries that there is huge debt is involved, for example, the aviation industry.
-So we should not be comparing their DCSR with companies such as IBM, Accenture where there is very little debt.
+It is very common in some industries that huge debt is involved, for example, the aviation industry.
+So we should not compare their DCSR with companies such as IBM and Accenture, where there is very little debt.
 It is also one of the most critical ratios to analyze in the case of leveraged buyout transactions because this will evaluate the debt capacity of the target company.

-- This ratio is really important, as stated multiple times above, to sense what is the level of financial flexibility the business has, particularly in a growth situation.
-If the ratio is high, it means that there is a higher ability with the business to invest and grow in the future.
-Similarly, if DSCR is low (less than 1 or slightly above 1), then businesses need to improve this ratio; otherwise, they will face difficulty to procure a loan from the lenders.
+- As stated multiple times above, this ratio is important to sense the level of financial flexibility the business has, particularly in a growth situation.
+If the ratio is high, it means there is a higher ability for the business to invest and grow in the future.
+Similarly, if DSCR is low (less than 1 or slightly above 1), businesses need to improve this ratio; otherwise, they will face difficulty procuring a loan from lenders.

-- All lenders have different risk appetites and different strategies in mind, and some give more importance to DSCR than others.
+- All lenders have different risk appetites and strategies; some give more importance to DSCR than others.
 So they use DSCR differently while entering into loan agreements with a borrower.
-Lenders, who only get paid back through the company’s Cash flow (like mezzanine lenders), give more focus on DSCR, and they generally put a covenant in the agreement with an escalating ratio to make sure that money is coming.
-In a nutshell, lenders have greater control over this ratio because they are the ones who will dictate the repayment of principal.
+Lenders, who only get paid back through the company’s Cash flow (like mezzanine lenders), focus more on DSCR, and they generally put a covenant in the agreement with an escalating ratio to ensure that money is coming.
+In a nutshell, lenders have greater control over this ratio because they are the ones who will dictate the repayment of the principal.

 Debt Service Coverage Ratio Formula Calculator